Patrick Lam

 Explore local

 Since I last wrote, New Zealand moved to alert level 4 on a 4-point scale.
 Only essential workers may go to work, and “essential workers” is narrowly defined here: mostly supermarkets, pharmacies, and gas stations.
 Since I’m not going anywhere, I thought I’d send a picture from the archives.
 I took this picture close to home, in Waterloo Park, September 2019.
 I have to admit that I prefer being farther afield, but that’s not always an option, for various reasons.
+But, one can always explore one’s backyard.
+(Please do so safely!)

 Be intentional about your time